FAB1150/ESP32_fan_control/README.md

 * You need to set up the voltage regulator for 5V.
 To do this, cut the little trace over the ADJ pad with an xacto knife (circled in the image), and bridge the two pads for 5V.
 If you plan on modifying the project a bit, remember that these voltage regulators can't boost the voltage, only step it down!
 If you need to go up, buy a different one.
 * The Enable pin of the regulator will stay discconnected, as the regulator can stay on all of the time.
 ![voltage regulator][img3]
-* be careful with connecting the fan wires correctly! the PWM signal wire is NOT next to the power wires, but the one on the other side of the connector! be careful or you will fry your esp32!
+* Be careful with connecting the fan wires correctly! the PWM signal wire is NOT next to the power wires, but the one on the other side of the connector! be careful or you will fry your esp32!
+* If you're following these instructions in order and plan on calibrating the thermistor, no need to plug the fan in yet.
+Do it at the end, as it's quite clumsy

 ## Set up the code
 We're almost done!
 Now you need to set up the code.